-PA, which means Protection Grade of UVA rays, is a rating system created in Japan (that’s why it is mostly used in Asia) to indicate the level of protection from UVA rays.
-The more plus signs (the maximum is three) next to PA, the higher the protection.
+Enter PA (Protection Grade of UVA rays).
+It’s a rating system created in Japan to indicate the level of protection from UVA rays.
+The more plus signs next to PA, the higher the protection (the maximum is 3 +++).

-The PA system isn’t recognized in the US or Europe yet.
-In the US, sunscreens that protect against the entire UV range (unfortunately, not all do yet) must be labelled “broad spectr um”, while European sunscreens are stamped with a UVA seal if they provide UVA protection that’s at least one-third the SPF.
+- UVA Seal: in the EU, sunscreens are stamped with a UVA seal if they provide UVA protection that’s at least one-third of the SPF.